Asymptotic properties of the MLE in distributional regression under random censoring: Asymptotic normality

 Again, the conditions of the theorem are similar to the corresponding result for parametric GLMs without censoring as stated in \citet[Theorem 5.55]{dikta2021bootstrap}.

-\begin{remark} If $F(C|\vt_0, X) = 1$, the value of the covariance matrix $\Sigma$ is undefined, so this case has to be handled separately.
-In the proof of the preceding theorem, the second summand of $\Sigma$ is originally derived as
+\begin{remark} If $F(C\mid \vt_0, X) = 1$, the value of the covariance matrix $\Sigma$ is undefined, so this case has to be handled separately.
+In the proof of \fref{thm:asym_norm}, the second summand of $\Sigma$ is originally derived as